-This will take you to an external website for the New York State Department of Civil Service/Employee Benefits Division which includes comprehensive information about the health insurance/prescription/vision & dental available to employees of Binghamton University.
+The link above will take you to an external website for the New York State Department of Civil Service/Employee Benefits Division which includes comprehensive information about the health insurance/prescription/vision & dental available to employees of Binghamton University.

-Option Transfer Period
+ANNUAL Option Transfer (AOT) Period

 The annual option transfer period is the time in which you can make certain limited changes to your NYSHIP health insurance options.
 Any changes that are made during this period will be effective with the following calendar year.